bingo-todd/Gammatone-filters/README.md

 2. Filter shifted signal with corresponding lowpass filter
 3. Shift the frequency of filtered signal back by cf.

-For details, see [digital filter design of gammatone filter](README.pdf), currently written in Chinese.

 ## Comparison with other module
 Detly has published a [python module](https://github.com/detly/gammatone) of gammatone filterbank.